dekarpaulvictor/open-institute-frontend-dev-test/README.md

 reusable components that work really well by just swapping in and out different prop values.

+I also use [Bootstrap](https://getbootstrap.com/) to style the components.
+It is one of the best frontend development libraries for quickly putting together a basic site if time is of the essence.
+I have added some custom CSS styling to some components, particularly the Sign in and Registration forms and custom bullet list styles.

 Clearly, a lot of improvements can be made, such as:

   - Adding a more secure authentication mechanism from the likes of [Oauth](https://oauth.net/) and